 The Company and The First are subject to the regulations of the Securities and Exchange Commission ("SEC"), the Consumer Financial Protection Bureau, the Federal Reserve Board, the Federal Deposit Insurance Corporation, and the OCC.
-New regulations issued by these agencies may adversely affect the Company's ability to carry on its business activities.
+New regulations issued by these agencies may adversely affect our ability to carry on our business activities.
 The Company is subject to various Federal and state laws and certain changes in these laws and regulations may adversely affect operations.